Einjerjar/keymap/README.md

 <img src="https://i.imgur.com/Ol1Tcf8.png" width="150">

 ### New
+- Support for overriding the current layout, which should also allows the use of non-standard layouts (colemak, dvorak, etc)
+- Added support for `fr_fr` Frances(French) all thanks to @arthurbambou

+#### Last update
 - Different layout for different locales are now a thing! (_but due to how I still need to design the layouts per language, it will still take some time to cover every language)
 - I made a tiny tool to help with the keyboard layout creation over [here](https://github.com/einjerjar/keymap-helper) so anyone can help with project.
 - If you want to help add a new language or request one, check out `### Layouts` below.